ckhire/playground/S_indexDb/imageDnD/src/indexedDB.md

 ```

-# creating an IndexedDB to store data:
+# Creating an IndexedDB to store data:

  ```js